xavixava/anysec-dissectors/README.md

 # Conclusion
-These wiresharks dissectors are very useful tool to filter and inspect anysec and mka packets.
+These wiresharks dissectors are very useful and powerful tool to filter and inspect anysec and mka packets.